 La Paz, the highest capital in the world, will literally take your breath away.
-Its location in a valley in high mountains makes it unique and arriving by plane or just descending into the valley by bus is special.
+Its location in a valley surrounded by high mountains makes it unique and arriving by plane or just descending into the valley by bus is special.
 The chances are you will never experience a capital city just quite like La Paz.
 A city of steep climbing streets and traditional markets, this is the cultural and political capital of South America’s most indigenous country.
 For that reason alone, you can’t visit Bolivia without spending at least some time in La Paz.

-Nuestra Señora de La Paz.
+Nuestra Señora de La Paz

 Our Lady of Peace.